-The natural academic path is to bag yourself a degree – 412,000 higher education places were awarded last year – still the hottest contender as far as higher education goes, but how valuable is a design degree vs a design apprenticeship?
+The natural academic path is to bag yourself a degree – 412,000 higher education places were awarded last year.
+Still the hottest contender as far as higher education goes, but how valuable is a design degree vs a design apprenticeship?
 Slightly less appealing now that the government has announced that tuition fees are set to rise to £9,250 per year.
-Yes, that’s right kids, not only will you gain yourself a snazzy certificate but also a debt short of £30k (and the rest).
+Yes, that’s right kids.
+Not only will you gain yourself a snazzy certificate but also a debt short of £30k (and the rest).

-It has been several years but I remember the student scenario well – briefed on a project and told that we had 4 weeks to research, 4 weeks to create concepts and another 4 weeks to build a design.
+It has been several years but I remember the student scenario well.
+Briefed on a project and told that we had 4 weeks to research.
+4 weeks to create concepts and another 4 weeks to build a design.
 A whole term to basically rustle up a design worthy of a Student Starpack.
 It took less time for Leicester City to climb the league.
-Unless courses start mirroring design briefs in the industry and preparing students for graduation, then design apprenticeships could lead the future in higher education as more students shun University in favour of gaining a real, and valuable insight in to our creative industry.
+Unless courses start mirroring design briefs in the industry and preparing students for graduation, then design apprenticeships could lead the future in higher education.
+As more students shun University in favour of gaining a real, and valuable insight in to our creative industry.

-Here at Slice, we offer graduate placements and also believe in the value of apprenticeships.
+At Slice, we offer graduate placements and also believe in the value of apprenticeships.
 We’re always on the lookout for inspirational design students and straight-out-of-school individuals with a unstoppable talent in packaging & branding who are willing to get stuck in and learn the ropes fast.
 CV’s welcome!